gusgad/deutschetelekom-magenta-skill-hackathon/README.md

 docker-compose down -v
 ```

-If you change your Dockerfile and must rebuild the Node.js or React images, run:
+If you change your Dockerfile and must rebuild the Node.js image, run:

 ```
 docker-compose up --build